Save Our Park. The Time is Now!

 • The park at 2008 Murray Road should be maintained as a park so that Sooke residents can continue to enjoy these benefits for time immemorial.

-The District of Sooke has Recognized the Value of Murray Road Park
+The District of Sooke Already Recognizes the Value of the Lions Park

-• The park at 2008 Murray Road is listed in Sooke’s current and draft OCPs as a park and is recognized as a park in the 2020 Parks and Trails Master Plan.
+• The park at 2008 Murray Road is listed in Sooke’s current and draft OCPs as a park and is recognized repeatedly as an open space park in the 2020 Parks and Trails Master Plan.

 • The District of Sooke has provided a property tax exemption to the Service Club that stewards the park every year since the District incorporated in 1999 because the land is designated as a park and presumably because the District expected the Service Club to preserve, maintain, and improve the space as a community amenity.